MrAladin-afs/afs-discord-mod-bot/README.md

 ##Setup

-create .env file
+-create .env file
-Then Put in Token on .env
+-Then Put in Token on .env
-ex- BOT_TOKEN= ""
+-ex-   BOT_TOKEN= ""

 then click on run